the1crows/gamba-platform/readme.md

-# SwiftDice Casino Platform 🎲
+# Sol Vegas Casino Platform 🎲

-Welcome to the SwiftDice Casino Platform, an integral part of the dynamic Gamba Ecosystem.
+Welcome to the SolVegas Casino Platform, an integral part of the dynamic Gamba Ecosystem.

-Immerse yourself in a state-of-the-art frontend that showcases an extensive selection of meticulously crafted casino games on the SwiftDice platform.
+Immerse yourself in a state-of-the-art frontend that showcases an extensive selection of meticulously crafted casino games on the SolVegas platform.

 ## Advantages

-**Decentralized and Fair:** SwiftDice harnesses the power of blockchain technology to ensure unrivaled transparency and fairness in every game.
+**Decentralized and Fair:** SolVegas harnesses the power of blockchain technology to ensure unrivaled transparency and fairness in every game.

-**Robust Ecosystem:** As a cornerstone of the Gamba Ecosystem, SwiftDice provides unparalleled support and grants access to a vibrant community of developers and users.
+**Robust Ecosystem:** As a cornerstone of the Gamba Ecosystem, SolVegas provides unparalleled support and grants access to a vibrant community of developers and users.

 **High Liquidity:** By using Gamba Ecosystem Shared Pools the Jackpot and bet liquidity will always be available for Players.